aebkea/rossprogram-website/src/pages/participants/faq.md

 There are stores nearby, but students should not leave the campus unless accompanied by a counselor.
 If special items are needed, a counselor will arrange to transport students to a store.

 ### Are laptop computers allowed?
-What about other electronic devices? {% shortHeading="Are electronic devices allowed?" %}
+What about other electronic devices? {% shortheading="Are electronic devices allowed?" %}

 Mathematical ideas presented in the Ross Program are investigated with pencil and paper.
 We ask students to refrain from using their phones.
 Students are NOT allowed to bring electronic tablets, TV sets, video game systems, DVD players, etc.

 ## Transportation Questions

-### What is the transportation around campus? e.g. to/from lectures and the dorm? {% shortHeading="What is the transportation around campus?" %}
+### What is the transportation around campus? e.g. to/from lectures and the dorm? {% shortheading="What is the transportation around campus?" %}

 All travel on campus is by walking.